SverreStra/GameHub_CA_SverreStraume_13.11.22/README.md

 from the rest of the website along side with the white background inside the "card" you now can see the game lays inside a box.

 The buttons of the website got a more regular color to it, than it did on the design part because it was to harsh on the eyes.
-So I went with a normal red color on the backgroud of the buttons and white color on the fonts.
+So I went with a normal red color on the backgroud of the buttons and black color on the fonts.
 I also made changes to the search bar and shopping cart.
 They both got deleted from the page, the reason for this is I do not think they fitted my website, in this design.
 I kept the color scheme, the font family and font size.